JarrettBillingsley/logisim/README.md

 	- No more asynchronous 0 clear on registers.
 - **Bugfixes**:
 	- When duplicated, tunnels no longer stack up on themselves (they are offset like everything else).
+	- Using arrow keys/home/end when editing labels no longer scrolls the circuit view.
 - **Mac-specific bugfixes:**
 	- Exits when closing last window.
 	- Confirms save on exit, as Logisim was using an old method of detecting that which breaks on newer versions of macOS/Java.
 	- Fixed Cmd+K/Cmd+E shortcuts (they were being run twice due to a bug in Swing).
 	- Title now displays as "Logisim" instead of "Main".

-Post-2204_0307:

-- Using arrow keys/home/end when editing labels no longer scrolls the circuit view.
-- ...fixed the fix for the duplicated cmd+k/e shortcuts on mac. now it works on both OSes, and the Simulate menu checkboxes work properly too.